paul-hammant/qdox/README.txt

-mvn install				- Create qdox jar mvn generate-sources 	- Generate the Java parser code (allowing you to develop in an IDE).

-maven site      - Build the QDox website
+mvn install				- Create qdox jar mvn generate-sources 	- Generate the Java parser code (allowing you to develop in an IDE). mvn site      			- Build the QDox website